 Gonzalez got his first regular reporting beat in 1981, covering high school sports for one summer for The Boston Herald.
 He went to work for Agence France-Presse in 1987, reporting from around the globe for the news agency for six years, including covering the war in Afghanistan, where he traveled with the Mujahedeen in the late 1980s.
 In his first foreign assignment, in Panama in 1987, he was arrested, jailed overnight and expelled by the dictator Manuel Antonio Noriega.

-After taking off two years to earn an MBA from Columbia Business School, he next logged 11 years with The Wall Street Journal, writing a column on the stock market in New York before being posted to Hong Kong in 1995 as deputy editor of the editorial pages of the newspaper’s Asia edition.
+After taking off two years to earn a master's in Business Administration from Columbia Business School, he next logged 11 years with The Wall Street Journal, writing a column on the stock market in New York before being posted to Hong Kong in 1995 as Deputy Editor of the editorial pages of the newspaper’s Asia edition.
 Between 1998 and 2003, he served in the same capacity for the European edition in Brussels, before returning to Hong Kong as chief editorial page editor.

-Gonzalez holds a bachelor’s degree in communications from Boston’s Emerson College, and an MBA from Columbia Business School.
+Gonzalez holds a bachelor’s degree in Communications from Boston’s Emerson College, and a master's in Business Administration from Columbia Business School.

 The Plot to Change America: How Identity Politics is Dividing the Land of the Free was published by Encounter Books in 2020.

 A Race for the Future: How Conservatives Can Break the Liberal Monopoly on Hispanic American—was published by Crown in 2014.